Welcome to the Journaling by Heart Free Faith Art Journaling Workshop

 Welcome to Lesson 6 - Magazine pages and the Mysteries of Christ!
 (I love alliteration don't you?)

-Before we get started, I have to tell you how excited Erin and I have been about all your emails, and comments and Facebook posts.
+Before we get started, I have to tell you how excited Erin and I have been about all your emails, and comments.
 The Lord is doing awesome things with this workshop, beyond what either of us ever expected!

 How Can I Walk Right if I can't Walk Right?